schwa/Ultraviolence/Documentation/Internals-Proposed.md

 ## Migration Impact

 Most code will continue working unchanged:
-- Default behavior uses structural identity automatically
+- Default behavior uses structural identifier automatically
-- Use `.id()` for explicit identity when needed
+- Use `.id()` for explicit identifier when needed
 - Existing `equalToPrevious()` still used for change detection
 - State management becomes more predictable